About Engineers Australia Western Australia Division

 Phone: 08 6214 6318

-Our Division principal partner, partners and supporters provide valuable assistance to the diverse program of events run by the Division, which help to deliver our strategic objectives of community and member engagement.
+Our Partners and Supporters provide valuable assistance to the diverse program of events run by the Division, helping to deliver our strategic objectives of community and member engagement.

 WorleyParsons is a leading professional services provider to the energy, resource, and complex process industries.
 Our experience covers all five phases of the asset lifecycle.
 In each one of these phases we understand the critical issues and tailor our services to deliver to customer’s needs.